kayvane1/kayvane1/README.md

 I work primarily with Financial Services Companies to rethink operational processes using intelligent automation.
 Passionate about Natual Language Processing and Computer Vision.

 - 🔭 I’m currently working on applications of Machine Learning in Financial Crime.
+In my spare time I'm working on a Generative Art project and a Reinforcement Learning Trading Algorithm.

 - 🌱 I’m currently learning End to End Machine Learning Deployments and interested in Machine Learning Explainability.